conda-forge/tiledb-py-feedstock/README.md

 Summary: Python interface to the TileDB sparse and dense multi-dimensional array storage manager

-TileDB-Py is the python interface to the TielDB array storage manager.
+TileDB-Py is the python interface to the TileDB array storage manager.
 TileDB  is an efficient multi-dimensional array management system which introduces a novel on-disk format that can store dense and sparse array data with support for fast reads and updates and reads.
 It features excellent compression, and an efficient